Noy0908/lwm2m-water-meter/docs/testing.rst

-5. | Test water flow: If you have a nRF52840DK, you can connect the P0.15 on nRF52840 DK to P0.13 on nRF9160 DK to output pulse to simulate water flow sensor.
+5. | Test water flow: If you have a nRF52840DK, you can connect the P0.15 on nRF52840 DK to P0.13 on nRF9160 DK to output pulse to simulate water flow sensor, for nRF9151DK, the corresponding pin is P0.06.
 After you flash the **pwm-pulse-count** program to nRF52840DK, pulse waveforms with different frequency can be generated by pressing button1, and a measured water volume will be printed in the log (you can not include ``overlay-lowpower.conf`` file).